 The values of collaboration and mentorship inform all aspects of my pedagogy.
+You may find an extended version of this statement here.
 As evidence of my success in teaching digital and multimodal pedagogy, students in my Fall 2009 composition course won Georgia Tech’s 2010 Multimodal Project Award and I won Georgia Tech’s 2011 Pedagogy Award.
 The student award recognizes student projects that “represent excellence in multimodality, integrating several aspects of written, oral, visual, electronic and non-verbal communication.”

 Recent Course Websites and Syllabi

 ENGL 487: British Romantic Literature (WSU)

 HNRS/ENGL 298: Honors Writing (WSU, evaluations 1, 2)

 ENGL 366: British Novel to 1900 (Washington State University, evaluations)